netgroup-polito/frog4-openstack-do/README_ONOS.md

 	onos> system:shutdown

-The types the following commands:
+In case you are using Java 8, type the following commands:

 	$ sudo nano /etc/environment

 	#Add this line at the end of the file:
 	JAVA_HOME=/usr/lib/jvm/java-8-oracle

-This path could be different if you use a different Java version.
-Now Restart Ubuntu to load the env variable.
+To know the version of Java, use the command

+	$ file /etc/alternatives/java /etc/alternatives/javac

 ## Install ONOS Modular Layer 2 plug-in
 As an additional step we need to install networking-onos, a Neutron ML2 plug-in for ONOS: